sterobson/VolunteerCheckin/Backend/CHECKLIST_API_DOCUMENTATION.md

    - SpecificPeople: marshalIds not empty
    - OnePerArea: areaIds not empty
    - OnePerCheckpoint: locationIds not empty
-   - AreaLead: areaIds not empty
+   - OneLeadPerArea: areaIds not empty
 4. HTML/scripts stripped from text
 5. X-Admin-Email header required